Follow Us on social media

 Log in

-Youth MOVE PA provides an array of training and educational opportunities for youth, young adults, and the professionals who work for them across the Commonwealth of Pennsylvania.
-Youth MOVE PA staff are trained as Certified Peer Specialists (CPS) and/or Certified Recovery Specialist (CRS), giving us the ability to share our lived experience.
-This allows us to connect with and educate youth, young adults, and professionals on maintaining wellness and recovery, becoming trauma-informed, and incorporating hope, support, education, personal responsibility, and self-advocacy into our personal and professional lives.
+Youth MOVE PA offers a comprehensive range of training and educational opportunities for youth, young adults, and the professionals who support them across the Commonwealth of Pennsylvania.
+Our staff members are trained as Certified Peer Specialists (CPS) and/or Certified Recovery Specialists (CRS), allowing us to share our valuable lived experiences.
+This expertise allows us to connect with and educate youth, young adults, and professionals on maintaining wellness and recovery, becoming trauma-informed, and incorporating hope, support, education, personal responsibility, and self-advocacy into their personal and professional lives.

-Please Contact Us to make arrangements for these trainings to be made accessible for you or your organization.
+Please contact us to arrange for these trainings to be accessible for you or your organization.

 Trainings Offered BY Youth MOVE PA: